equintanilla20/CS3354_HW/Notes.md

     - A lightweight process in the JVM
     - Round robin scheduling
   - Process context:
-    - PID, state (runningm sleeping, waiting, etc)
+    - PID, state (running, sleeping, waiting, etc)
     - Memory Space
     - Procedure call stack
     - Open files, ports, connections through the kernel
     - Registers and counters:
       - Program counter, stack pointer
-      - Generl purpose registers
+      - General purpose registers
   - Process is a complex data structure
   - Making an OS is not easy
 - Main states of a processes: